 Benjamin is a specialist extradition and public law practitioner.

-He has appeared in the Supreme Court, Court of Appeal, High Court, County Court, Magistrates’ Court, the Upper Tribunal and First Tier Tribunal.
+He has appeared in the Supreme Court, Court of Appeal, High Court, Crown Court, County Court, Magistrates’ Court, the Upper Tribunal and First Tier Tribunal.
 He represents UK and foreign government departments, requesting judicial authorities and individuals.
 He acts for interested parties at Inquests, often concerning deaths in custody, and advises on unlawful detention, prison law and national security.

 Since his appointment to the Attorney General’s panel Benjamin has regularly appeared in the Upper Tribunal (Immigration and Asylum Chamber) and in the High Court in applications for judicial review.
 He has also appeared on behalf of the Ministry of Justice at inquests and in the County Court in relation to civil claims made by prisoners.